1500

 John Lyly: "Midas," play

-Thomas Nashe: "Pierce Pennilesse His Supplication to the Devil," satire
+Thomas Nashe: "Pierce Pennilesse His Supplication to the Devil,"

 Shakespeare mentioned as actor for the first time